For general questions or if you are unsure whom to contact, email email@example.com.

 Session Duration: 90 minutes

-Format: Didactic sessions with four 15-minute talks followed by discussion.
+Format: Didactic sessions with four 15-minute talks followed by Q&A or panel discussion.
 Panel/debate style sessions are encouraged.

 - incorporating all aspects of human genetics research, particularly topics that integrate multiple basic science and clinical aspects of human genetic disease.